nutanix-japan/nai-llm/docs/infra/harbor.md

 6. Go to Projects and create a new project ``nkp``

-Harbor registry and ``nkp`` projectswill be used to store the container images for NKP air-gapped deployments.
+Harbor registry and ``nkp`` projects will be used to store the container images for NKP air-gapped deployments.